1,000+ Opportunities

 Executive Summary Template Leonard W. Smith “Mental Health Hero” Award Capacity Building & Advocacy Case Studies and Annual Reports Signup for our monthly newsletter, Mental Health Matters

-Based on current listing details, eligibility includes: Michigan-based 501(c)(3) organizations that deliver mental health services in Wayne, Oakland, Macomb, or Washtenaw counties and have a current audited financial statement or are in the process of obtaining one.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Michigan-based 501(c)(3) organizations that deliver mental health services in Wayne, Oakland, Macomb, or Washtenaw counties and have a current audited financial statement or are in the process of obtaining one.
+Confirm the full requirements in the official notice before applying.